 In a type 1 shortage area, veterinarians agree to work in a private practice where food animal medicine makes up 80 percent of their work.
 Type 2 shortage areas require a veterinarian to work in a private practice and provide food animal medicine 30 percent of the time.
 Finally, in a type 3 area, veterinarians focus on public service and commit at least 49 percent of their time.

 Recipients can only use the loan repayment awards to pay principal and interest on educational loans used to pursue their degrees.

 The recipients of the awards are not your typical small animal vets that care for your pet dog or cat.
 They are livestock veterinarians; the USDA intends for the program to ensure healthy animals and a seamless food supply.

-“Veterinarians play a critical role in keeping our nation’s food supply safe and animals healthy,” said Sonny Ramaswamy, NIFA director, in a statement.
+“Veterinarians play a critical role in keeping our nation’s food supply safe and animals healthy,” said Sonny Ramaswamy, NIFA director, in the press release.